SichangHe/curriculum_vitae/index.md

 in C; fifth place in PizzaCalc assembly length optimization competition (68 lines).

-∗ Probability, Random Variables and Stochastic Processes (A): PageRank DKU website as a Markov chain.

 ∗ Numerical Analysis (A+); Intro Abstract Algebra (at Duke), Complex Analysis (A).